Lancetnik/FastDepends/docs/docs/tutorial/classes.md

 !!! warning
     You should use `Any` annotation if `MyDependency` is not a `pydantic.BaseModel` subclass.
-    Using `MyDependency` annotation raises `ValueError` exception at code inicialization time as the pydantic can't cast any value to not-pydantic class.
+    Using `MyDependency` annotation raises `ValueError` exception at code initialization time as the pydantic can't cast any value to not-pydantic class.

 ---